avery-laird/averylaird.com/_drafts/2015-01-08-mezzanine-template-design-the-django-app-models.markdown

         <!-- /.container -->
     </nav>

 The navbar is something we want on every page of our site (usually), as well has the header and footer -- that means we should probably put them in our `base.html`.
-You can go ahead delete everything in the `base.html` right now, from the `body` tag to `{% raw %}{% include "includes/footer_scripts.html" %}{% endraw %}`.
+You can go ahead delete everything in the `base.html` right now, from the `body` tag to `{% include "includes/footer_scripts.html" %}`.

   [1]: https://docs.djangoproject.com/en/1.7/intro/reusable-apps/
   [2]: http://startbootstrap.com/template-overviews/clean-blog/